lmingtat/general-assembly-project/Named Entity Recognition on Airbnb/README.md

 ### Discussions

-It is very hard to judge each model based on a token-level evaluation.
+It is very hard to evaluate each model based on a token-level evaluation.
 Let's look deeper into the details of each model:

 | Model | Data                         | Data Source                                                                                                           | Model Type                 | Entities                                                                                                                              | F1 Score                |
 |-------|------------------------------|-----------------------------------------------------------------------------------------------------------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------|-------------------------|